-At one poll site, the workers' apparent lack of knowledge resulted in a chain of missteps that lasted thirty minutes.
+• At one poll site, the workers' apparent lack of knowledge resulted in a chain of missteps that lasted thirty minutes.
 At the outset we observed that the ED table inspector was unable to find the voter's name on the list of registered voters and asked the voter for an ID (prohibited by the federal Election Law) rather than offering an affidavit ballot, as required.
 The coordinator overheard that exchange and correctly offered the affidavit ballot but failed to instruct the voter to fill it out in a privacy booth.
-Consequently, the voter filled out the ballot at the coordinator's table and was then incorrectly instructed by the table inspector, who was required to store all completed affidavit ballots in a separate envelope.
+Consequently, the voter filled out the ballot at the coordinator's table and was then incorrectly instructed by the table inspector to scan the affidavit ballot at the scanner rather than to return the ballot to the table inspector, who was required to store all completed affidavit ballots in a separate envelope.
 After the scanner did not accept the ballot, the scanner inspector told the voter to return the affidavit ballot to the table inspector at the ED/AD table.
 The table inspector appeared unfamiliar with where to store the completed affidavit ballot and required the assistance of another table inspector in order to properly store it.

 Poll workers were generally not familiar with essential steps for closing the polls.
 The closing process requires a series of steps that poll workers must take after the polls are closed to the public.
 These steps include packing up the scanners; tallying the number of voters who received ballots at each table and reconciling those counts with the number of ballots distributed; and transmitting the results to the BOE's General Office.
-At 11 of the 21 sites where we observed the closing process, we found that poll workers were not familiar with the basic documents required for closing the poll sites, such as transmittal sheets and return of canvass forms, and so did not know what those required documents looked like or how to fill them out.18 Most of the poll coordinators we observed offered little assistance with filling out these and other forms, and we witnessed many poll workers frantically flipping through the manual searching for instructions.
+At 11 of the 21 sites where we observed the closing process, we found that poll workers were not familiar with the basic documents required for closing the poll sites, such as transmittal sheets and return of canvass forms, and so did not know what those required documents looked like or how to fill them out.
+Most of the poll coordinators we observed offered little assistance with filling out these and other forms, and we witnessed many poll workers frantically flipping through the manual searching for instructions.
 A coordinator we spoke with stated that every year the closing process was a "disaster," and a number of other coordinators echoed her sentiments.

 ED table inspectors failed to consistently ensure that voters signed the registration rolls prior to receiving the ballots.
 Before handing a ballot to a voter, table inspectors are required to compare the signature the voter makes in their presence to the voter's previously-recorded signature on the registration roll.
 In instances of a discrepancy, table inspectors have the authority to challenge the voter and ask the voter to take an oath, attesting to the fact that the voter is the individual named on the registration roll.
-At 42 sites we observed poll workers handing out ballots as voters were still signing their names, and in some cases handing out the ballots and failing to obtain voters' signatures altogether.19 At one site we observed that in 7 of 17 cases, poll workers gave out the ballots before comparing the voter's signature made in their presence with the signature
+At 42 sites we observed poll workers handing out ballots as voters were still signing their names, and in some cases handing out the ballots and failing to obtain voters' signatures altogether.
+At one site we observed that in 7 of 17 cases, poll workers gave out the ballots before comparing the voter's signature made in their presence with the signature recorded on the BOE's registration roll.
+Those operational weaknesses increase the risk that a mistake can occur and that votes can be improperly cast.